Classical Simulability from Operator Entanglement Scaling: Operator Entanglement and Matrix Product Operators

 Above, $\Lambda^{(\ell)}_{i_\ell} $ are matrices of dimension $\chi \times \chi$ and $P_{i_\ell}$ are some orthonormal operator basis for the spin $\ell$: $\tr[P_{i}^\dagger P_j] = D \delta_{ij}$.
 Natural choices are the computational basis matrix elements (with a $\sqrt{D}$ normalization)~\cite{Hartmann2009}, or Pauli matrices, which have the advantage of being amenable to Pauli propagation principles~\cite{Rakovszky2022,begusic2024realtime,schuster2024polynomialtime,angrisani2024classically,dowling2024magicheis,Dowlin2024LOE-OSRE,rudolph2025paulipropag}.
 Iterative evolution then truncation is the principle behind Heisenberg picture density matrix renormalization group algorithms (H-DMRG) for time evolution~\cite{Hartmann2009}.

-In the remainder of this Letter we study when an operator can be faithfully and efficiently represented as an MPO compared to the scaling of its LOE entropies.
+In the remainder of this work we study when an operator can be faithfully and efficiently represented as an MPO compared to the scaling of its LOE entropies.
 To rigorously present our results, we first define precisely what we mean by `efficient approximation'. \begin{mydef} \textbf{(MPO Simulability)} Consider a discrete family of Hermitian operators $O_N$ with support on an $N$-qudit Hilbert space, together with a family of functionals of these operators, $f_N: \mathrm{Herm}_{d^N} \to \mathbb{R}$.
 If, for any $\varepsilon >0$, there exists a corresponding family of MPOs $\tilde{O}_{N,\chi}$ with bond dimension $\chi = \mathrm{poly}(N,\varepsilon^{-1} ) $ such that:

-then we say that $\{O_N\}$ is {efficiently approximable as an MPO} according to the measure induced by $f_N$. \end{mydef} This will help uncover how certain physically relevant properties of an operator---i.e., particular functionals of it---can be much cheaper to approximate compared to others.
+then we say that $O_N$ is {efficiently approximable as an MPO} according to the measure induced by $f_N$. \end{mydef} This definition is adapted from that found in Refs.~\cite{Verstraete2006,Schuch_2008}, with the subtle but important difference being the explicit dependence on $f_N$.
+This will help uncover how certain physically relevant properties of an operator---i.e., particular functionals of it---can be much cheaper to approximate compared to others.
 In the following, we will use `operator' or `state' to refer to families thereof, well-defined on $N$ sites.